arvind632/NodeJs-Question-Answer/README.md

 If static folder is not properly configured, user might access unwanted files.

-## 27. WHat is the Microservice Architecture for Rest API?
+## 27. What is the Microservice Architecture for Rest API?

 The Microservice architecture mainly consists of 5 core components:

 1️⃣ Client – Web or Mobile application.

 2️⃣ API Gateway – Entry point that handles routing, authentication, and Security Checklist.